Chemical weapons watchdog verifies previously inaccessible Syrian site

-DUBAI, March 8 Here are some factors that may affect Middle East stock markets on Wednesday.
-Reuters has not verified the press reports and does not vouch for their accuracy.

-AMSTERDAM Global chemical weapons watchdog inspectors using footage from sealed cameras have verified one of two remaining sites declared by Syria, the organization said on Thursday.
+AMSTERDAM Global chemical weapons watchdog inspectors using footage from sealed cameras have verified one of two remaining sites declared by Syria, the organisation said on Thursday.

 Two sites were considered too dangerous to reach.